-According to a Mother Earth News story published last year, “Supermarket beef is an unnatural, industrial product.
+According to Mother Earth News, “Supermarket beef is an unnatural, industrial product.
 The good news is there are better and safer options.”
-Go read the full article for the low-down on precisely what I mean when I say industrialized cows are freaks of nature.
+The basic idea?
+Industrialized cows are freaks of nature.

 Okay, so if you shouldn’t eat industrialized meat, what should you do?

 Well, folks, it’s time for Food Renegade Newbie Tip #3.